-Adding a splash of color can inspire you when you stare off into space or concentrating on bigger things.
+Adding a splash of color can inspire you when you stare off into space or concentrate on bigger ideas.

 Color adds vibrancy, depth, and transforms an environment with the emotions they convey.

 Take the color green for example.
 Green is often associated with nature or rebirth.

 For a company wanting to focus on being more eco-friendly, adding a pop of green somewhere in the office can promote that feeling.